Xdecosee/cs2102group31/README.md

 ## Tutorial for Team

 ### IMPORTANT NOTE
 So far completed up to section 5 of past sem guide.
 Left with section 6 and 7.
 The tutorials below only cover some selected stuff between section 1 and section 5.
+Not adding database folder stuff into App/db folder yet until queries settled and stuff under the below section "still need to figure out" are done.

 ### Setting Up this repo
 1. Download NodeJS at https://nodejs.org/en/